irisnet/irishub/docs/software/monitor.md

 This functionality is disabled by default.

-To enable the Prometheus metrics, set `instrumentation.prometheus=true` in your config file.
+To enable the Prometheus metrics, set `prometheus = true` in your config file(config.toml).
 Metrics will be served under /metrics on 26660 port by default.
-Listen address can be changed in the config file (see instrumentation.prometheus_listen_addr).
+Listen address can be changed in the config file (`prometheus_listen_addr = ":26660"`).

 ### List of available metrics